sk-stm/banana_project/README.md

 ## Run inference:
 1. Set the `TRAIN_MODE` variable in `main.py` to `False`
 2. Run main.py and the agent start training in the environment.

-## Experiments:
-After making sure that all implementations work, (DQN, DDQG, DDQN with prioritized experience replay) I tuned the hyper parameters.
-I observed that for all experiments, that the average score rises until a certain point (usually 300 - 700 episodes) and then decline again.

-I print epsilon along with all the values to see if there is a connection.
-### Best performace yet:
-agent hyper parameters
-- N_EPISODES = 2000  # how many episodes to train
-- MAX_T = 10000  # maximum steps per episode
-- EPS_START = 1.0  # start values of epsilon (for epsilon greedy exploration)
-- EPS_END = 0.01  # minimum value of epsilon
-- EPS_DECAY = 0.995  # decay rate of epsilon new_eps = old_eps * eps_decay for each step
-- GAMMA = 0.99  # discount factor

-neural network hyper parameters
-- TAU = 1e-3  # for soft update of target parameters
-- LR = 5e-4  # learning rate
-- UPDATE_EVERY = 4  # how often to update the network
-- BATCH_SIZE = 64  # minibatch size

-replay memory hyper parameters
-- BUFFER_SIZE = int(1e4)  # replay buffer size

-environment hyper parameters
-- STATE_SIZE = 37
-- ACTION_SIZE = 4